edenatx/BagMyFood/README.md

 We are using TSLint for styling standards
 ## Deployment

-Asp.Net WebAPI will server up the static content produced by create-react-app.
+Asp.Net BagAPI will server up the static content produced by create-react-app.
 Deployment will involve getting the build artifact fro dotnet and deploying to the cloud.
 This has not been done yet so it needs to be properly worked out